IBM/autopilot/README.md

 -  **Needs and goals:** Jessy would need an interface that allows her to view Martin’s computing cluster usage and carry out detailed diagnostics to resolve Martin’s problems.

 ## 3. Scope and Features Of The Project:
+### Features: In-Scope
+* **Embedded Terminal:** Once an Autopilot test is complete or when a user requests a current status update, results will be displayed in an embedded read-only terminal window in way that ensures a clear and easy-to-view format for quick analysis.
+* **Dashboard Overview:** The dashboard provides real-time insights into the health and performance of Kubernetes/OpenShift clusters, specifically tailored for administrators manage GPU-equipped environments.
+Serving as the primary user interface, it offers a comprehensive view of the environment's current status, facilitating ease and use of quick access to critical operational data.
+This tool is essential for administrators to monitor system health, initiate necessary actions through the 9 Autopilot health checks, and ensure optimal cluster performance and stability.
+* **Monitoring Page:** The monitoring page will contain a list of all the nodes with a dropdown menu of each of their statuses.
+There will also be a filter dropdown menu that will allow the user to view specific nodes based on their features as well as a function to search by node ID.
+* **Testing Page:** The testing page will be accessed through the monitoring page and will allow the user to run tests on different nodes.

+### Features: Stretch Goal
+* **Recent Test History:** The Autopilot dashboard will include a convenient "Recent History" dropdown menu designed to streamline administrative tasks.
+This feature prominently displays the administrator's most recent test executions, listing details such as test type, associated node names, and timestamps.
+By selecting from the dropdown, administrators can quickly rerun tests without the need to locate specific nodes or navigate through previous logs.
+This functionality not only enhances operational efficiency but also provides a user-friendly interface that simplifies the management and monitoring of GPU-equipped Kubernetes/OpenShift clusters.

+### Features: Out-of-Scope
+* **Improving Autopilot:** Autopilot is already a fully functional Kubernetes-native daemon that will detect many infrastructure-level issues during AI workloads.
+Our goal is not to improve this already working service but to implement the UI dashboard to make it more accessible and easier to use.
+However, if there is additional time after creating the dashboard, we will dedicate time to improve Autopilot by either fixing existing bugs or adding on more features/tests.

 ## 4. Solution Concept